azubikeenu/Musala_Assignment/Readme.md

 # Design Considerations

 In-memory H2 database is used for persistence, and images are stored in the database as byte values.
 While this approach simplifies the application and makes it self-contained, it may not be performant in a production environment.
 For production, a better approach would involve using presigned URLs and delegating image storage to a third-party cloud storage service like AWS S3 or Cloudinary.

+# Swagger Docs

+Additionally the swagger docs can be found in http://localhost:8080/swagger-ui/index.html